Skip to main content

 A wellness program that measures outcomes without accounting for the underlying biological system is like judging a car’s performance without checking what kind of engine it has.

 Another scenario involves a 30-year-old woman with Polycystic Ovary Syndrome (PCOS).
-A primary feature of PCOS is and resulting hyperandrogenism (high levels of androgens like testosterone).
+A primary feature of PCOS is insulin resistance and resulting hyperandrogenism (high levels of androgens like testosterone).
 Her company’s wellness incentive is tied to achieving a normal fasting glucose and a specific HDL (“good”) cholesterol level.

 The insulin resistance inherent to her condition directly promotes elevated blood sugar.
 Simultaneously, the metabolic disruption caused by PCOS often leads to dyslipidemia, characterized by high triglycerides and low HDL cholesterol.
 She is biologically predisposed to fail these specific metrics.
 An appropriate alternative might be tracking her adherence to a treatment plan involving metformin or other insulin-sensitizing agents and a diet designed to manage her specific metabolic needs.